mihagazvoda/celtra_data_insights_assignment/README.md

 # http://127.0.0.1:8050/
 ```

-Alternatively you can also create a python virtual enviroment and
+Alternatively you can also create a python virtual enviroment (not tested):
 ```
 pip install -r requirements.txt
 ```